 Humans succeeded as a species due in large part to their evolved denial of reality.
 This behavior is now a disadvantage because it prevents the majority of humans from recognizing and acting on climate change and fossil energy depletion.
 It is noteworthy that there is not one senior leader in any country on any continent that has publicly communicated an understanding of what is going on and what we should be doing at this time, even after leaving office.
 Likewise, all groups including climate scientists, climate deniers, fossil energy experts, renewable energy experts, environmentalists, capitalists, socialists, communists, conservatives, liberals, Christians, Muslims, Scientologists, you name it, everyone is in denial about human overshoot.
 This is of course what we should expect given the genetic basis for denial.
 But it is nevertheless a concern.

-The human brain, the God it believes in, and the overshoot it enabled and denies, all resulted from the same improbable genetic mutation that occurred about 100,000 years ago.
+The human brain, the God it believes in, and the overshoot it enabled and denies, all resulted from the same improbable genetic adaptation that occurred about 100,000 years ago.

 What should we do?